atsepkov/RapydScript/README.md

 #### Performance
 Performance emphasis is at the core of RapydScript.
 I don't want to feel like I'm a second-class citizen compared to native JavaScript developers and neither should other RapydScript users.
-For that reasons RapydScript rejected many Pythonic features that I myself would like to see in favor of performance.
+For that reason RapydScript rejected many Pythonic features that I myself would like to see in favor of performance.
 Some of these include operator overloading and better error catching.
 However, when performance hit is negligible and allows additional productivity to the developer, that's the kind of win-win RapydScript attempts to capture.
 For that reason, the compiler comes bundled with a mini benchmark suite.
 You can invoke it by using `--bench` command.
 Since it takes a while to run performance tests, I recommend you select a particular file (in `test/perf/`) to bench.